Tochukz/AWS-Solution-Architect/Udemy-Neal-Davis/section-4-elb/hol-57-alb/hol-57.md

-# Create an Application Load Balancer - HOL-53
+# Create an Application Load Balancer - HOL-57

 ### Description

-This template configures an Application Load Balancer with an Auto Scaling Group
+This template is an extension of _hol-53-auto-scaling_ which configures an Auto Scaling Group.
+Here we add an _Application Load Balancer_ to the stack.

 ### Operation